More than ever, with the added stress and uncertainty of a global pandemic, customers really, really do not like unpleasant surprises.

 - Flag customers that need onboarding or education;

 - Motivate (via scaring, bribing or humoring ) those customers to get educated;

 - Provide basic education on product use and how to avoid problems;

 - Evaluate education and onboarding.

-For more information on onboarding, read our Customer Onboarding White Paper.
+For more information on customer onboarding, read our White Paper (PDF).